mc0110/inetbox2mqtt/README.md

 <br>

 - **Communicate over MQTT protocol to simulate a TRUMA INETBOX**
-- **new: Full control of all TRUMA Heater and TRUMA Aventa air conditioning modes**.
+- **new: Full control of TRUMA Combi-heater and TRUMA Aventa air conditioning modes**.
 - **new: Support of different hw constellations via pin configuration tables**
 - **new: Support of different mqtt ports and static IP-configuration**
 - **new: Support of LAN-connections**